-Generally two types of inspection methodology are employed as discussed below:
+Generally, two types of inspection methodology are employed as discussed below:

 3.5.1 Magnetic Flux Leakage (MFL)

-MFL pigging tools utilises magnetism to detect wall thickness loss in pipelines by using a very strong magnet to magnetise the pipe wall.
+MFL pigging tools utilise magnetism to detect wall thickness loss in pipelines by using a very strong magnet to magnetise the pipe wall.
 Metal-loss in the pipe wall due to corrosion or other factors will cause a change in the induced magnetic field.
 Changes in pipe wall thickness can be sensed using a detector hence corrosion or loss of metal can be detected.

 The data collected can be further analysed to obtain other data such as bends angles etc. Magnetic flux leakage pigs can be utilised for both gas and liquid pipeline.

 3.5.2 Ultrasonic Inspection